Blog

 What Is The Difference Between TDD and Shift-Right?

-TDD (Test-Driven Development) and shift-right are also are also distinct strategies.
+TDD (Test-Driven Development) and shift-right are distinct strategies.
 TDD focuses on writing tests before the production code to guide software development.
 Shift-right, on the other hand, emphasizes testing and monitoring in the production environment.
 While TDD aims to catch issues early in the development process, shift-right focuses on boosting quality and performance in the live environment, often using techniques like A/B testing, canary releases, and real-time monitoring.

 What is Shift Left Security Testing?